 The Healthy Foods Program was created to address food insecurity among seniors and was the first food-delivery program of its kind in the St. Louis area.
 This program provides seniors with healthy groceries, nutrition education, and community resources because no one should have to overcome food insecurity alone.
 By offering these resources, St. Andrew’s Charitable Foundation hopes to further its mission of helping our seniors be happy and healthy while remaining in their homes for as long as possible.

-This multi-faceted program launched in June 2021 to serve low-income seniors living in St. Louis County and St. Louis City who are experiencing food insecurity.
+This multi-faceted program launched in 2021 serves low-income seniors living in St. Louis County and St. Louis City who are experiencing food insecurity.
 There is a myriad of factors that cause seniors to lose food security such as:

 - Financial Limitations to Food Security: 56% of St. Louis City seniors live below the economic security threshold.
-Not having financial security has forced some seniors to choose between buying groceries or their medications.
+Not having financial security has forced some seniors to choose between buying groceries or other essential such as medications.

-- Geographic Limitations to Food Security: 32% of senior households do not have access to a vehicle.
-Oftentimes low-income seniors live in food deserts, or lower-income neighborhoods with little access to grocery stores supplying healthy food.
-If seniors don’t have access to transportation or a grocery store in their neighborhood, gaining access to healthy food can be a monumental challenge.
+- Geographic Limitations to Food Security: Many seniors live in “food deserts,” defined as areas with limited access to affordable, high-quality grocery stores and don’t hve their own transportation.
+If seniors don’t have access to transportation or a grocery store close by, gaining access to healthy food can be a monumental challenge.

 The Healthy Foods Program Components

 - Grocery Delivery: Seniors receive healthy groceries delivered to their home on a regular basis through a food delivery vendor.
-St. Andrew’s Social Services Director personalizes the process to meet each senior’s nutritional needs.
+St. Andrew’s Social Services Director personalizes orders to meet each senior’s nutritional needs.

-- SNAP Guidance: Benefits counselors at St. Louis Area Agency on Aging and Aging Ahead are connected with qualified seniors to offer guidance in applying to SNAP.
+- SNAP Guidance: Qualified seniors are referred to benefit counsellors at St. Louis Area Agency on Aging and Aging Ahead to assist them in applying for SNAP and other programs.